joshbrin2000/BattleShip/README.md

-# BattleShip
-Battlship written with JavaScript, CSS, and Webpack.
-Using Jest unit testing.
+A battleship game made using JavaScript and CSS.
+Used Webpack, npm, babel, ESlint, and using Jest for unit testing